Oct 02, 2022

 Unfortunately, certain stalkerware services may continue to operate even after a factory reset.
 If everything else fails, consider restoring your device to factory settings and then discarding it.

-MVT (Mobile Verification Toolkit), an open source project created by Amnesty International, is a cyber forensics suite capable of scanning mobile devices for sophisticated spyware.
+Amnesty International developed the open-source project MVT (Mobile Verification Toolkit), which is a cyber forensics toolkit capable of searching mobile devices for sophisticated spyware.
 This, however, is best suited to investigators.

 Individuals who suspect a Pegasus infection should additionally utilize a backup device, ideally using GrapheneOS, for secure communication.

-Google and Apple are often fast to respond to harmful programs that circumvent the privacy and security safeguards enforced in their respective official app stores.
+Google and Apple are often quick to respond to harmful programs that circumvent the privacy and security safeguards enforced in their respective official app stores.

 When it comes to parental control applications, Apple has clamped down, citing privacy-invading functionalities as the basis for removal.
 For parents who wish to limit their child’s gadget usage, the firm offers Screen Time, its own parental device control program.
 Furthermore, the business does not permit sideloading, which Apple claims prevents mobile threats from spreading within the iOS ecosystem.